cnerg/ETI.data_manual/CONTRIBUTING.md

 4. Make your contributions to the branch:

-- Make sure to add a row to the data table, it should look like this:
+    - Make sure to add a row to the data table, where each modality is marked with an `x`.
+    For example:

 | Data Source Name  | | | x | x | |
-Where each modality is marked with an `x`.

 - If the data source introduces a new modality, add that column to the data table.
 Then, add a section in `Data Modes` briefly describing the type of data.